 Coffee-flavored panna cotta with raspberry sauce

-Combine milk, fresh cream, granulated sugar, coffee beans, cinnamon sticks (add by hand while disintegrating), lemon zel, and orange zel in a pot, and leave for about 30 minutes without heating.
+Combine milk, cream, granulated sugar, coffee beans, cinnamon stick (crush with your hands while adding), lemon peel, and orange peel in a saucepan and leave for about 30 minutes without heating

 Cut the gelatin plate into appropriate sizes with scissors, add a lot of water and let it soak for about 15 minutes.

-After 30 minutes of [2], stir well with a spatula to prevent it from boiling, and when it reaches about 80°C, drain the gelatin that has been returned to water and add it.
+After 30 minutes of [2], heat the mixture while stirring well with a spatula to avoid boiling.
+When the temperature reaches about 80°C, drain the gelatin that has been rehydrated in water and add it

-Once the gelatin is added, turn off the heat and mix lightly to dissolve the gelatin.
-Strain into a colander, transfer to a bowl, and pour in ice water.
-Turn the bowl and place a spatula on it and let it cool until it thickens.
+After adding the gelatin, turn off the heat and stir gently to dissolve the gelatin.
+Strain the mixture into a bowl and place it over ice water.
+Rotate the bowl and use a spatula to cool until it thickens

-Once the panna cotta has hardened, remove the mold and place it on a plate.
-(If it's difficult to remove, pour a little over hot water.)
-Spin the raspberry sauce and topped with raspberries and mint leaves to finish.
+Once the panna cotta has set, remove it from the mold and place it on a plate.
+(If it's difficult to remove, place it in hot water for a while.)
+Pour the raspberry sauce over it, and top with raspberries and mint leaves to finish

 -